-The Bank defines liquidity risk as the inability of a bank to fund increases in assets and meet obligations as they come due, without incurring unacceptable losses.
-Effective liquidity risk management helps ensuring a bank's ability to meet cash flow obligations, which are uncertain as they are affected by external events and other agent's behaviour.
+The Bank defines Liquidity risk as the inability of a bank to fund increases in assets and meet obligations as they come due, without incurring unacceptable losses.
+Effective Liquidity risk management helps ensuring a bank's ability to meet cash flow obligations, which are uncertain as they could be affected by external events and other agent's behaviour.

 The Bank's liquidity strategy is to invest a large portion of its cash in a portfolio of investments consisting primarily of high-quality bonds and short-term money market placements.
 This choice is allowed since clients' deposits are very stable over the long term.
-Nevertheless, should a liquidity crisis led to a massive deposits run-off, the Bank could access BCL lending facilities thanks to the high-quality eligible assets deposited to the local central bank already.
+Nevertheless, should a liquidity crisis led to a massive deposits run-off, the Bank could access central bank lending facilities thanks to the high-quality eligible assets deposited to the local central bank already.

-The remaining part of the liquidity is invested short term with the Group through unsecured money-market loans or secured reverse repos.
+The remaining part of the liquidity is invested short term with the Group through secured reverse repos.
 Finally, part of the liquidity of the Bank is used to provide funding to its clients via Lombard loans.